mihai011/typingDNA-project/README.md

 If you emulate the writing patern of that user, that user is eliminated.
 The last user standing wins.

-in the example from the gif, Alice wins the first try :).
+In the example from the gif, Alice wins the first try;).

 ## Local development